Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: Conclusion

 \section{Conclusion}

-Non-local correlations have become an integral part of studies in all aspects of information processing involving quantum resources.
-While empirical models based on correlations are well-studied for the $(2,2,2)$ scenario, extending these concepts to multipartite systems remains an active area of research.
+Nonlocal correlations have become an integral part of studies in all aspects of information processing involving quantum resources.
+While empirical models based on correlations are well studied for the $(2,2,2)$ scenario, extending these concepts to multipartite systems remains an active area of research.
 Notably, the characterization of various forms of maximality in the multipartite scenario, similar to that of multipartite maximal entanglement, has remained unclear.

-To address this, we introduce a new class of contextual correlations in the multipartite setting, specifically motivated by absolutely maximally entangled (AME) states \cite{AME} and maximal contextual correlations \cite{FNSandallvsnothingequivalece}.
+To address this, we introduce a class of contextual correlations in the multipartite setting, specifically motivated by absolutely maximally entangled (AME) states \cite{AME} and maximal contextual correlations \cite{FNSandallvsnothingequivalece}.
 These correlations, which we define as AMCCs, lie on the face of a polytope and are both maximally contextual and maximally marginal.
 The distinction introduced by AMCCs is particularly noteworthy: while AME states for two parties are the Bell states \cite{AME}, the two-party, two-input, two-output AMCCs correspond to PR boxes, which do not have any quantum realization.
 The three-qubit AME states correspond to three-qubit GHZ states \cite{AME}, and in terms of correlations, the GHZ correlations represent the $(3,2,2)$ AMCCs.
 Additionally, there exist infinitely many such correlations, as demonstrated in Table~(\ref{tab: reduced 8parameters ptable}), which features eight free parameters.
-Furthermore, although four-qubit AME states do not exist, the parity argument demonstrates that four-party AMCCs are possible.
-We have also introduced non-AMCC correlations that are maximally contextual but not maximally marginal, which are constructed using the CSP method.
+Furthermore, although four-qubit AME states do not exist, the parity argument demonstrates that four-party AMCCs are possible \cite{four_party_AMCC}.
+We have also introduced non-AMCC correlations that are maximally contextual but not maximally marginal, which are constructed using the CSP construction.
+This construction provides the asymmetric AMCCs, whereas the constructions also provide the genuine-multipartite correlations.
+It is interesting to treat and explore the relation of $\text{CF} = 1$ correlations with multipartite non-local scenarios by invoking LOSR/WCCPI structures in future work.
+In this work, we also demonstrated that for the specific measurement choices, in $(n,2,2)$ settings, the GHZ correlations are AMCC.